-Which brings us to the fourth industrial revolution, also referred to as Industry 4.0.
-According to the World Economic Forum which coined the phrase, the 4th industrial revolution is one of “cyber-physical systems” – that is, the merging of the capabilities of both human and machine.1 This is the era of artificial intelligence, genome editing, biometrics, renewable energy, 3D printing, autonomous vehicles and the Internet of Things.
+Which brings us to the Fourth Industrial Revolution, also referred to as Industry 4.0.
+According to the World Economic Forum which coined the phrase, it is one of “cyber-physical systems” – that is, the merging of the capabilities of both human and machine.1 This is the era of artificial intelligence, genome editing, biometrics, renewable energy, 3D printing, autonomous vehicles and the Internet of Things.

 In essence, it can be seen as a doubling down on revolutions one to three.
 Instead of technology being a thing we use, and which changes us, it will now be truly embedded into our lives – and our bodies – to affect great change.
 There is an argument that this is just an extension of the third revolution, but in many ways the speed and intent with which emergent technology is changing can be said to distinguish it from the adoption of computer technology.

 This is also where the drama comes in.
 The Fourth Industrial Revolution is one that has people particularly worried.
 There is an exponential speed of innovation at which humans, used to a linear progression of life, find hard to comprehend.
 One minute we struggled to keep Tamagotchis ‘alive’, now, robots are (not really) taking over our jobs.
 It seems like a ridiculous leap.